 - Research organizations in your field

-- Utilize the Office of Career Development web site for job listings on Handshake.
+- Utilize the Office of Career Design web site for job listings on Handshake.

 - Send resumes and cover letters to target employers

 - Attend job fairs and participate in recruiting events